rT-Troy/example_of_company_official_website/Planning and Design.md

 ### ***Jun Zhang***

 #### Introduction
 This web program is design by html, CSS, JavaScript and Canvas which using ‘Mobile First Responsive Web Design’.
-Which is a official website of a Software Outsourcing Company named ‘Yo!
+Which is an official website of a Software Outsourcing Company named ‘Yo!
 Troy’.

 #### General ethos
 An outsourcing company is a company that undertakes third-party software design and development services.
 This topic is closely related to computer science.
 And that kind of companies really need a website online to get more orders and be famous.